vanessa-harmon/FlickPix/README.md

 ## Onboarding

-- E.g.: Fork the repo, clone locally, install dependencies via `npm install`, and checkout to a feature branch.
-To use the application the way it was intended make sure to follow the steps below.
+- To use the application the way it was intended make sure to follow the steps below. install dependencies via `npm install`
 1. Sign up for an account on https://www.themoviedb.org/si
 2. Fork and clone the repo
 3. Get Get your API Read Access Token from the settings/api page and paste it within the api/keys.py